Session 07-03 - Combinatorics & Counting

 A committee of 4 must be chosen from 6 men and 5 women.

-Question: What is the probability that the committee has exactly 2 women?
+Question: Probability that the committee has exactly 2 women?

 . . .